trasz/test/capv.md

 Observe the leftmost PID column - it indicates which process owns a memory mapping.
 The kernel won't allow processes to interfere with mappings owned (ie created) by others.
 Without colocation, all the mappings within an address space would belong to the same process.
+Those "-" are the abandoned entries - ones that were mapped by a colocated process which then terminated; they might also get inherited from parent process' address space.
+Those virtual memory ranges cannot be reused for security reasons.

 Colocation was designed to follow the usual Unix conventions.
 There are a few cases where this leads to non-intuitive outcomes - for example, after calling fork(2), the child ends up in its own address space - which means it's no longer colocated with its parent.
 In most cases it will become colocated again after it executes a binary.

-The "-" entries in the memory map are the abandoned entries; ones that were mapped by a colocated process, which then terminated.
-Those virtual memory ranges cannot be reused for security reasons.

-There are several ways of transferring capabilities between processes: they can be sent via the buffers provided to cocall(2), or passed to a child via capv(7), transferred over unix(4) domain sockets (`SCM_CAPS`), or published using the obsolete colookup(2) system call; some of those methods are described further below.
+There are several ways to transfer capabilities between processes: they can be sent via the buffers provided to cocall(2), or passed to a child via capv(7), transferred over unix(4) domain sockets (`SCM_CAPS`), or published using the obsolete colookup(2) system call; some of those methods are described further below.